markround/tiller/README.md

 	  config:
 	    replSet: 'staging'
 ```
-And then your `production.yaml` might contain the defaults :
+And then your `production.yaml` might look like the following :
 ```yaml
 	mongodb.erb:
 	  target: /etc/mongodb.conf